-According to the fire assessment reports FC15622-01-4 and FC20361-01-1, steel beams protected on three sides are expected to achieve specified periods of structural adequacy, provided that the top flange remains shielded from fire exposure, such as by a solid slab or concrete topping.
+According to the fire assessment reports FC15622-01-4, FC20361-01-1, or FC18580-01-01, steel beams protected on three sides are expected to achieve specified periods of structural adequacy, provided that the top flange remains shielded from fire exposure, such as by a solid slab or concrete topping.
 In this case, however, the perpendicular voids expose parts of the top flange at intervals, increasing the effective heated perimeter, section factor, and rate of heating.